ocean-mapping-group/ocean-mapping-group.github.io/omg/splitOMG.md

         *   Reads the profile header and raw beams for the current ping.
         *   Writes these profile and beam data to the new output merged file.
 4.  **Cleanup:** Closes all open files.

+## Output Files
+*   `<OMG_HDCS_outfile>`: A new OMG-HDCS merged file containing the subset of data (if splitting) or an ASCII file with speed and heading change (if `-into_natural_lines` is used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `j_proj.h`: For coordinate projection functions.

+## Notes
+`splitOMG` is a versatile tool for managing merged data, allowing for either precise extraction of subsets for further processing or for analysis of survey line characteristics.
+The `-into_natural_lines` mode is particularly useful for quality control, helping to identify turns or changes in vessel speed.
+The tool always creates a new output file, preserving the integrity of the original.
+The `-minknots` and `-minturn` options are listed in the usage but not implemented.